 Mike joined the University of Dundee as a Lecturer in 2005, following his PhD research and Research Associate positions at the University of Sheffield.
-Prior to returning to academia he worked in industry for four years in railway and underground structures as a main contractor and as a tunnelling consultant.
-He is currently a Reader in Civil Engineering.
+Prior to returning to academia, he worked in industry for four years in railway and underground structures as a main contractor and as a tunnelling consultant.
+He is currently the Professor of Geotechnical Engineering in Civil Engineering as well as the research cluster lead for Future Infrastructure and the Environment in the School of Science and Engineering.

-His expertise includes 1-g physical and centrifuge modelling of soil-structure interaction problems, field and case study investigations and specialist element testing.
-His research interests fall into three main areas:
+His expertise includes 1-g physical and centrifuge modelling of soil-structure interaction problems, field and case study investigations and specialist element testing and the application of specialist numerical modelling techniques to challenging industrial problems.
+His current research interests fall into four main areas:

 - Foundations and anchoring for offshore renewable energy applications

-He is the current Convenor of CEN/TC 341/WG 7: Non-static tests on piles which has resulted in the publication of two ISO/EN standards on pile testing.
 He is a UK representative on the International Society of Soil Mechanics and Geotechnical Engineering (ISSMGE) Technical Committee TC212: Deep Foundations.
-He is a full member of the Society for Underwater Technology (SUT) Offshore Site Investigation Group (OSIG) and a steering group member for the Energy Technology Partnership (ETP) Oil and Gas theme.
-He currently serves on the Géotechnique journal Advisory Panel and is an international member of the JGS Soils and Foundations Journal.
+He is a full member of the Society for Underwater Technology (SUT) Offshore Site Investigation Group (OSIG) and a member of the EPSRC Offshore Renewable Energy (ORE) Hub Research Alignment Group.
+He is the recent past Convenor of CEN/TC 341/WG 7: Non-static tests on piles which resulted in the publication of two ISO/EN standards on pile testing.
+He recently served on the Géotechnique journal Advisory Panel and was an international member of the JGS Soils and Foundations Journal.
 He is former Chairman of the Institution of Civil Engineers (ICE) Scottish Geotechnical Group (2011-2014) and the Proceedings of the ICE: Geotechnical Engineering Journal (2011-2014).

-He is also an editor and author of the Institution of Civil Engineers Manual of Geotechnical Engineering.
+He was an editor and author of the Institution of Civil Engineers Manual of Geotechnical Engineering.

 2004 PhD Geotechnical Engineering, University of Sheffield